 - Find the last full period you can pay from your previous frequency without entering a new month.

 - The next month will then be the first full monthly pay

 - Any days/weeks that you have skipped over will need to be added into that monthly pay.
 This would require you to work out how much money the employees would have worked for those weeks/days and add that amount into the new pay rate.

-Changing from 2 weekly to monthly after 2-weekly 12 has been paid. weeks 9 – 13 are included in tax month 3.
+This example if from earlier in the tax year to show it possible to change pay frequencies at any time of year.
+This example shows changing from 2 weekly to monthly, after 2-weekly 11-12 has been paid. weeks 9 – 13 are included in tax month 3.
 Therefore next month is tax month 4 and is the month that we will be changing to the monthly pay frequency.
 However week 13 is still unpaid as it is in tax month 3.
 The pay for week 13 will need to be included in the next months pay.